umccr-svc/site/content/post/2022-07-28-bioserde-gsoc/2022-07-28-bioserde-gsoc.md

 How do we execute on that goal?
 Is it possible to build a rosetta stone that transforms, say, a [BAM file into Arrow data stream relatively effortlessly][discussion-output-formats]?

-In the 2 months of duration of the project, various experiments have been made, we started with [initial attempts using protobuf files](https://github.com/umccr/BioSerDe/issues/2), but then quickly realized we would be wasting a lot of potential, since this approach would force all formats to conform to a row-based representation.
+In the first 2 months of duration of the project, various experiments have been made, we started with [initial attempts using protobuf files](https://github.com/umccr/BioSerDe/issues/2), but then quickly realized we would be wasting a lot of potential, since this approach would force all formats to conform to a row-based representation.

 This then initiated [a discussion](https://github.com/umccr/BioSerDe/discussions/8) targeting which was the correct way to define said representation.
 From this discussion, we explored many different options ([1](https://github.com/umccr/BioSerDe/discussions/8#discussioncomment-2958136) [2](https://github.com/umccr/BioSerDe/pull/10) [3](https://github.com/umccr/BioSerDe/pull/11) [4](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=255a3600d1bf7b6935f5fe35a4354ccf)).